I’ve loved watching Anthony Bourdain’s Food Travel shows.

 Sadly the punchline of the show No Reservations was:

 The trip No Reservations takes us on is not about easy answers or giving up.
-It’s about seeing the world with open eyes, stepping outside your comfort zone and taking the bitter with the sweet.
+It’s about seeing the world with open eyes, stepping outside your comfort zone, and taking the bitter with the sweet.

-Oh, why couldn’t Bourdain believe and actually have the strength to live that maxim.
+Oh, why couldn’t Bourdain believe and actually have the strength to live that maxim?

 Riding Difficult Emotions

 Believing and trusting that all is not lost even though we may be all wet and battered.
-At these difficult times, we need to know how to ride the wave of painful emotions, Accepting and tolerating the emotion without jumping to a quick fix of permanently stoping it.
+At these difficult times, we need to know how to ride the wave of painful emotions, Accepting and tolerating the emotion without jumping to a quick fix of permanently stopping it.